wiktorn/sparta/content/posts/test.md

 ---
-title: "Sparta in Polish Literature & Culture": the Project and the two volumes"
+title: "Sparta in Polish Literature & Culture: the Project and the two volumes"
 menu: "main"
 weight: 1
 toc: true